Information and guidelines to keep your residing and campus addresses up to date.

 Advance on my pay

-The Payroll Department is not authorized to give you an advance on your next paycheck unless you weren't paid, were not paid correctly, or have terminated employment with the University of Iowa.
+Payroll Services is not authorized to give you an advance on your next paycheck unless you weren't paid, were not paid correctly, or have terminated employment with the University of Iowa.
 (Reference Salary Advances, University Operations Manual)

 The University Benefits Office provides comprehensive benefit-related services for faculty, staff, students, and retirees.
 This includes health, dental, life, disability, accidental death and dismemberment, long term care, health and dependent care spending accounts, retirement plans, leaves of absence, catastrophic leave and donations, workers' compensation, vacation, sick leave, and a web based enrollment system.
 For information visit the Benefits website.